U1186204/Noisy-Channel-Model-Spelling-Correction/README.md

 ### Prior Model: $P(w)$

 * **Word Unigram Model**: The prior probability of a word, $P(w)$, is estimated from its frequency in a large corpus of English text.
 It is calculated as $P(w) = \frac{\text{count}(w)}{N}$, where $N$ is the total number of words in the corpus.
 * **Data Source**: A word frequency list (`word_frequencies.txt`) is used for this model.
-This file must be provided and contain word-count pairs.
+This file provided and contain word count pairs for testing.

 ### Channel Model: $P(x|w)$

 The channel model estimates the probability of the typo $x$ given that the intended word was $w$.
-It is based on single-edit operations.
+It is based on single edit operation.

 * **Single Error Assumption**: The model assumes that any given typo contains at most **one** error (one insertion, deletion, substitution, or transposition).
-* **Smoothing**: Add-1 (Laplace) smoothing is applied to all probability calculations to handle edits that were not seen in the training data.
+* **Smoothing**: Add 1 (Laplace) smoothing is applied to all probability calculations to handle edits that were not seen in the training data.
 This prevents zero probabilities.
 * **Deletion Probability $P(x|w)$**: Calculated based on the deleted character and its preceding character.
     * Formula: `P(prefix | prefix + char) = (count(del[prefix, char]) + 1) / (count(bigram[prefix + char]) + V_bigram)`
     * The count for the bigram `prefix + char` is taken from `bigrams.csv`.